ainefernandez/F1Strategy/README.md

 **Pitstop Cost** = **Inlap LapTime** + **Pitstop Time** + **Outlap LapTime**

-We calculate this **Pitstop Cost** for every stop in a strategy.
-Once we’ve estimated the full stint times and added the pitstop costs, we can compare total estimated race times across different strategies — and find the fastest one. 🏁
+I calculate this **Pitstop Cost** for every stop in a strategy.
+Once I’ve estimated the full stint times and added the pitstop costs, I can compare total estimated race times across different strategies — and find the fastest one. 🏁

 And how do we estimate all these times?